Australia bans Huawei from 5G network over security concerns

 Continue Reading Below

-The government said Thursday the involvement of a company "likely to be subject to extrajudicial directions from a foreign government" presented too much risk.
+The government said Thursday that the involvement of a company "likely to be subject to extrajudicial directions from a foreign government" presented too much risk.

+Several governments have been scrutinizing Huawei over its links to the Chinese government.
+The private Chinese company started by a former People's Liberation Army major in 1987 suffered a setback in the U.S. market in 2012 when a congressional report said it was a security risk and warned phone companies not to buy its equipment.

 Huawei has said it would never hand over Australian customer data to Chinese spy agencies, but the government's statement said no combination of security controls sufficiently mitigated the risk.